-He struggled to make even $1,000 a month payments on his massive payments.
+He struggled to make even $1,000 a month payments on his massive loan repayments.

 He made the mistake of sending his loan servicers a letter from his international employer instead of his tax returns.
 Hence, he thought he had to pay a large amount overseas on his student loans.

-After I explained the pay strategy for American expats, he realized he could sell his house in Seattle and move back to the UK without worrying about his student loans.
+After I explained the pay strategy for American expats, he realized he could sell his house in Seattle and ditch his mortgage, move back to the UK without worrying about his student loans’ principal balance.

-While I wanted to show you how cool this loophole is, you don’t need to find a gorgeous Australian to marry to get a handle on your student debt.
+While I wanted to show you how cool this loophole is, moving overseas to avoid student loans isn’t your only option.

-I’ve never seen a situation yet in over 1,000 clients I’ve made a plan for where they can’t achieve the life that they want while handling their student debt.
+I’ve never seen a situation yet in over 5,000 clients we’ve made a plan for where they can’t achieve the life that they want while handling their student debt.

 Of course, if you do happen to meet “the one” and they’ve got a foreign passport, get ready to have some extra spending money on a faraway beach somewhere.

 Thinking about fleeing the country because of student loans?
 Any of these places cross your mind?